- UMKC Applied Mathematics Group hosts the 2016 Math & Stats Research Day.

-- Our PhD student, Jones Mutua, wins the best poster award of 2015 Community of Scholars Symposium (physical sciences category)
+- PhD student, Jones Mutua, wins the best poster award of the Community of Scholars Symposium (physical sciences category)

 - An important mission of our Department: "to promote the importance of mathematics and statistics"

 - Some of our faculty members and graduates

 - We strive to advance the existing knowledge and application of mathematics and statistics.

 - Annual picnics, integration bee, pi day, Math & Stats research day, graduate seminars and colloquiums are a few examples of departmental activities.

 The Department of Mathematics and Statistics invites applications for one tenure-track Assistant Professor of Statistics to begin in the Fall of 2016.
 In order to apply or to gather further information, please go to the UMKC Job Postings Website and search for Job ID number 18216.

 Recent and Upcoming Events